mdibl/biocore_documentation/computational_skills/commandline_interface/cli_exercises.md

 * Move back into *ghost* directory
 * Create a folder called test_dir
-* Create a file called test1.txt inside of test_dir
+* Create a file called test1.txt inside of the *ghost* directory
 * Move test1.txt into test_dir
 * Move into test_dir, copy test1.txt to test2.txt
 * Now migrate out of test_dir, up one directory